Civil War on the Don: February – October 1917

-In May 1917, the Regional Congress of Peasants decided to abolish private ownership of land, but the Don Military Circle declared the Don Lands to be "the historical property of the Kazaks" and decided to recall the Kazaks from the apparatus of the Provisional Government and from the Soviets.
+In May 1917, the Regional Congress of Peasants decided to abolish private ownership of land, but the Don Military Circle declared the Don Lands to be "the historical property of the Cossacks" and decided to recall the Cossacks from the apparatus of the Provisional Government and from the Soviets.
 This led to an intensification of rivalry between the two power structures – the Military Government and the Councils of Workers', Soldiers', Peasants' and Cossacks' Deputies.

 At the same time, General Kaledin returned to the Don, having been removed from command of the 8th Army for not accepting the February Revolution and refusing to carry out the orders of the Provisional Government regarding democratization in the troops.
 At the end of May, Kaledin took part in the work of the Don Military Circle and, yielding to the persuasion of the Cossack Community, agreed to be elected as the Military Ataman.

 On September 1, 1917, the Provisional Government's Minister of War, Aleksandr Verkhovskiy, ordered the arrest of Kaledin for involvement in the Kornilov's Uprising, but the Military Government refused to carry out the order, and on September 4, Aleksandr Kerenskiy cancelled it on the condition that the Military Government "guaranteed" Kaledin.

 On November 2, 1917, the South–Eastern Union of Cossack Troops, Highlanders of the Kavkaz and Free Peoples of the Steppes was established in Vladikavkaz as a state–territorial unit governed on the principles of a confederation.
-The stated goal of the South–Eastern Union was the fight against "anarcho–Bolshevizm" on the territory of the Cossack Troops – members of the Union, mutual support for maintaining order and legality within the Union and bringing Rossiya to the Constituent Assembly.
+The stated goal of the South–Eastern Union was the fight against "anarcho–Bolshevism" on the territory of the Cossack Troops – members of the Union, mutual support for maintaining order and legality within the Union and bringing Russia to the Constituent Assembly.
 In its declaration, it proclaimed: "By guaranteeing its members complete independence of their internal life, the Union undertakes to assist them in preparing their internal structure as independent states of the future Russian Democratic Federal Republic".
 After the proclamation of Soviet Power on the Don, Kuban, and Terek (January–March 1918), the South–Eastern Union ceased to exist.